2022 Houston Astros season: Teams

 Major League Baseball announced a reversion of changes to names of leagues throughout the minor leagues.
 Included with significant amendments that were introduced in advance of the 2021 season, the minor leagues were realigned and renamed according to classification.
 The Pacific Coast League became the AAA West, International League the AAA East, Texas League the Double-A Central, and so forth.
 However, that convention lasted just one season.
 On March 16, 2022, MLB announced that all leagues would be referred to by their previous names starting in 2022 and beyond.
 The realignment would remain in place.

 On March 1, 2022, Joe Thon was promoted to manager of the Fayetteville Woodpeckers in the Single-A Carolina League for 2022, his second overall season with the club, after having served as a development coach in 2021.
-Thon’s staff included pitching coach John Kovalik, hitting coach Jose Puentes, development coach Vincent Blue, athletic trainer trainer Erik Braun and strength coach Matt Jones.
+Thon's staff included pitching coach John Kovalik, hitting coach Jose Puentes, development coach Vincent Blue, athletic trainer Erik Braun and strength coach Matt Jones.